 - Fresh herbs for garnish (parsley, thyme, or sage leaves)

-- Roast the potatoes for 30 minutes or until tender.
+- Roast for about 30 minutes, or until tender.
+They’re done when a knife slides in easily.

 - Place a steamer basket in a large pot.
 Add some water to the pot, making sure it doesn't touch the bottom of the steamer basket when it's inserted.